VTDA-Group/superphot-plus/README.md

 ### Regressor

-Both workflows assume the posterior samples and supernovae property data are located under the mosfit directory, on subdirectories named `posteriors` and `properties`, respectively.
+Both workflows assume the posterior samples and supernovae property data are located under the mosfit data directory, on subdirectories named `posteriors` and `properties`, respectively.

 To train the regressor run `train_mosfit.py`.